Malthusianism: Evidence

 Robert Fogel published a study of lifespans and nutrition from about a century before Malthus to the 19th century that examined European birth and death records, military and other records of height and weight that found significant stunted height and low body weight indicative of chronic hunger and malnutrition.
 He also found short lifespans that he attributed to chronic malnourishment which left people susceptible to disease.
 Lifespans, height and weight began to steadily increase in the UK and France after 1750.
 Fogel's findings are consistent with estimates of available food supply.

 Evidence supporting Malthusianism today can be seen in the poorer countries of the world with booming populations.
 In East Africa specifically, experts say that this area of the world has not yet escaped the Malthusian effects of population growth.
 Jared Diamond in his book Collapse (2005), for example, argues that the Rwandan Genocide was brought about in part due to excessive population pressures.
 He argues that Rwanda "illustrates a case where Malthus's worst-case scenario does seem to have been right."
 Due to population pressures in Rwanda, Diamond explains that the population density combined with lagging technological advancements caused its food production to not be able to keep up with its population.
 Diamond claims that this environment is what caused the mass killings of Tutsi and even some Hutu Rwandans.
 The genocide, in this instance, provides a potential example of a Malthusian trap.

+In 2001, insect ecologist David Pimentel co-authored a research paper with psychologist Russel Hopfenberg arguing the same thing that increased productions in food result in larger human population, posing the exact same model as Malthus.
+They conclude in order to achieve population stability, food production must be flattened in order for population rates to match with it at a neutral number.

+Food aid was found to decrease mortality.
+A 2006 empirical study found no increases in fertility due to food aid.

 Theory of breakout via technology

+The debate between Thomas Robert Malthus and David Ricardo in the early nineteenth century expanded the interpretation of the Malthusian trap beyond population dynamics alone.
+While Malthus emphasized the tendency of population growth to outpace food supply, Ricardo incorporated the role of diminishing returns in agriculture and income distribution.
+Ricardo argued that as cultivation extended to less fertile land, rents would rise and profits would fall, potentially leading to a stationary state.
+A key disagreement between the two economists concerned the possibility of general gluts.
+Ricardo, consistent with Say's Law, believed that supply would generate its own demand, while Malthus argued that insufficient aggregate demand could lead to economic stagnation.
+This disagreement anticipated later developments in macroeconomic theory, particularly the emphasis on demand in Keynesian economics.
+Their exchange remains significant in the history of economic thought for highlighting both supply-side and demand-side constraints on growth.